Hattie Morahan: Career

 In July 2008, she returned to the National to appear in ...some trace of her, Katie Mitchell's adaptation of Dostoyevsky's The Idiot, co-starring Ben Whishaw at the Cottesloe Theatre, while later in the year she played Mary in T.S.
 Eliot's The Family Reunion at the Donmar Warehouse.
 She returned to the National in April 2009 to play Kay Conway in Rupert Goold's production of J. B. Priestley's Time and the Conways in the Lyttelton auditorium and also Dawn in Caryl Churchill's Three More Sleepless Nights in the same season.

 On 28 February 2010, she appeared as Miss Enid in Lark Rise to Candleford, and then as Martina Twain in the BBC adaptation of Martin Amis's Money.
 In the theatre, she played Annie in The Real Thing by Tom Stoppard at The Old Vic theatre, directed by Anna Mackmin, from April to June 2010; a year later returning to the stage in Thea Sharrock's pared-down Sheffield Crucible revival of David Hare's 1978 Plenty: Morahan affords the heady sensation of watching an actress at the top of her game (Sunday Times, Culture, 14 February 2011).

 From 29 June to 26 July 2012, she played the lead role of Nora Helmer, opposite Dominic Rowan's Torvald, in a new version of A Doll's House by Simon Stephens at London's Young Vic Theatre, in a production directed by Carrie Cracknell and designed by Ian MacNeil.
 Her performance saw her named Best Actress at the 2012 Evening Standard Awards and the 2012 Critics' Circle Theatre Awards / She also received a nomination for an Olivier Award for her performance.

 From 8 August to 26 October 2013, Morahan reprised her role as Nora Helmer alongside Dominic Rowan, who returned as her husband Torvald, at the Duke of York's Theatre London.

 The production then transferred to the Brooklyn Academy of Music, NY, in 2014.

 In July 2015, Morahan played the role of doomed mother Elizabeth Aldridge in the BBC's two-part television adaptation of Sadie Jones' debut novel The Outcast.
 The Guardians Julia Raeside was impressed with Morahan's portrayal, writing, "She is so perfectly cast, the lack of her is palpable on screen.
 We miss her too."
 The following year, Morahan starred in the five-part BBC series My Mother and Other Strangers.

 Personal life

 Morahan is married to actor Blake Ritson.
-They've been in a relationship since they met at university in the late 1990s.
+They have been in a relationship since they met at university in the late 1990s.
 Morahan gave birth to the couple's daughter in August 2016 and to their son in 2020.

 In 2025, Morahan guest starred as Lady Sarah Vere in multiple episodes of season three of The Gilded Age.
 Her husband has appeared as a main character in the show since season 1.